abhishekbalam-xyz/travel/README.md

 ## License

-This theme is released under The MIT License (MIT).
+This theme is released under the MIT License (MIT).

 ## Acknowledgements